kartoza/sawps/docs/src/user/manual/landing-page.md

 4. **HOME**: The `HOME` link to return to the main [landing page](#prior-to-login).

-5. **EXPLORE**: The `EXPLORE` link navigates the user to the explore page.

-6. **DOCUMENTATION**: The `DOCUMENTATION` link navigates the user to the SAWPS documentation site in a new tab.
+5. **DOCUMENTATION**: The `DOCUMENTATION` link navigates the user to the SAWPS documentation site in a new tab.

-7. **CONTACT**: The `CONTACT` link navigates to the [contact page](./help-contact.md) where a user can use the contact form to ask any questions, or wish to provide feedback to the SAWPS support team.
+6. **CONTACT**: The `CONTACT` link navigates to the [contact page](./help-contact.md) where a user can use the contact form to ask any questions or wish to provide feedback to the SAWPS support team.

 ### Additional Resources and Pages